 If the inspection is to check breaker issues or the loading issues, here’s what you have to check.

 Once you have repaired all the issues, just take another thermal image.
 Check whether the hotspot you found on the previous thermal scan was gone away in the current thermal image.

 Scan all the electrical units and high load connection panels such as controls, drives, and more.
 Follow the circuits and components where you received abnormal heat radiation and inspect the related loads and connections.

 Side by side compare and check all three phases for temperature fluctuation.
 Unusually cooling circuit or connections indicate the issues.
 If the phases are heavily loaded, they will appear warmer.
 The overloaded conductors will be hot.

-But, an overload, a bad connection, and unbalanced load may show similar heat pattern.
-So have to observe the electrical measurement to solve the problem.
+But, an overload, a bad connection, and an unbalanced load may show a similar heat pattern.
+So we have to observe the electrical measurement to solve the problem.

 Connections and Wiring